symfony/symfony-docs/translation.rst

 -------

-With the Symfony Translation component, creating an internationalized application no longer needs to be a painful process and boils down to just a few basic
+With the Symfony Translation component, creating an internationalized application no longer needs to be a painful process and boils down to these steps:
-steps:

 * Abstract messages in your application by wrapping each in either the :method:`Symfony\\Component\\Translation\\Translator::trans` or